alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-08-26-on-crucifixion-jesus.md

 locale: en
 lang: en
 category: [prophets,fatwas]
-excerpt: Whoever claims that Jesus was crucified or killed is a Kafir as he will be opposing the explicit texts of the Qur'an.
+summary: Whoever claims that Jesus was crucified or killed is a Kafir as he will be opposing the explicit texts of the Qur'an.
 ---

 ### Question: